plan2net/page_forwarding/README.md

 ## Extension Manager configuration

+- `disableDomainHandling` This disables any multi-domain handling (set to 1 if you have only one target domain for redirects)
 - `storagePid` This is the ID of a system folder, where all the redirect records will be stored (required)

 ## Add redirects in page settings